GXboy12345/autosort-scripts/README.md

 #### Adding New Categories

+1. Use the **Configuration Wizard** (recommended)
-1. Open `autosort_config.json` in a text editor
+2. Or manually edit `autosort_config.json` in a text editor
-2. Add a new category object with your desired extensions and folder name
+3. Add a new category object with your desired extensions and folder name
-3. Save the file and run the script
+4. Save the file and run the script

 #### Image Subfolder Configuration